 When you get engaged in times like these, celebrating can feel, well, tricky.
-Who has money to spare in this economy?
+A big chunk of money went towards your engagement ring and you have a wedding to plan.
 An engagement party might even seem a bit frivolous. you know you can’t burden family and friends, and you don’t want to add to your own debt either.

 On the other hand, thankfully, life’s greatest moments can occur despite a shaky economy.
 And doesn’t a newly engaged couple deserve to announce their happy news with flourish and style — even now?